Marcus Armstrong: 2019

 Armstrong had his worst qualifying of the year in Spa-Francorchamps, securing only 19th.
 In Race 1, Armstrong was up to 11th by lap 6, and cruised to eighth position to once again take reverse pole for the next race.
 He once again took victory by winning Race 2 over Yuki Tsunoda, and he dedicated his win to Anthoine Hubert, who died in a crash the night before.
 In Monza, Armstrong qualified second, but was demoted to start seventh for driving unnecessarily slowly.
-In Race 1, Armstrong bolted to second at the end of the opening lap when Lundgaard and Lirim Zendeli, before taking the lead on lap 4 from Richard Verschoor.
+In Race 1, Armstrong bolted to second at the end of the opening lap when Lundgaard and Lirim Zendeli, before taking the lead on lap four from Richard Verschoor.
 However ten laps later, he would succumb the lead to Shwartzman and Armstrong would finish in second place.
 Unfortunately, he was penalised twenty seconds for exceeding the minimum delta time during the race's first safety car period and dropped to 21st.
 A small collision with David Beckmann saw Armstrong drop back, but recovered to 14th and end the weekend without points.
 Topping practice at the final round in Sochi, Armstrong went on to qualify third.
-In Race 1, he moved into the lead into the first corner, but lost the lead to Niko Kari on lap 9 and two further positions a lap later.
+In Race 1, he moved into the lead into the first corner, but lost the lead to Niko Kari on lap nine and two further positions a lap later.
 Despite that, he would re-pass Pulcini and Kari back before overtaking Shwartzman on the final lap to claim the win while Shwartzman clinched the title.
-In Race 2, Armstrong moved up to third on lap 5 when Pulcini and Hughes collided.
-He passed Piquet on lap 17 to take second in the final race of the year.
+In Race 2, Armstrong moved up to third on lap five when Pulcini and Hughes collided.
+He passed Piquet on lap seventeen to take second in the final race of the year.
 His result meant he became vice-champion and overhauled Daruvala's tally by one point.
 Overall, Armstrong scored 158 points whilst claiming three victories, seven podiums, three poles (two reverse), and four fastest laps.

+Macau Grand Prix

-Armstrong returned to participate in the 2019 Macau Grand Prix. finishing eighth in the overall race having started seventeenth on the grid.
-Armstrong finished 17th in the qualification race, but recovered and claimed eighth place.
+Armstrong returned to participate in the 2019 Macau Grand Prix.
+Though starting from seventeenth on the grid, Armstrong finished the eighth in the overall race.

-Armstrong was ranked seventh in Motorsport.com's article of top 20 junior single-seater drivers in 2019.
+Armstrong was ranked seventh in Motorsport.com's article of top-twenty junior single-seater drivers in 2019.

+Macau Grand Prix (2023)

+In November 2023, Armstrong returned to Formula 3 to the Macau Grand Prix with MP Motorsport.
+Ahead of the event, the Kiwi mentioned he had "unfinished business".
+He finished the main race in 18th place, behind both teammates Dennis Hauger and Mari Boya.